19hours/sg-statutes/Acts/Casino Control Act.md

 (b) such other members, not being less than 4 or more than 16, as the Minister may, from time to time, determine.

-(2) The Schedule shall have effect with respect to the Authority, its members and its proceedings.
+(2) The First Schedule shall have effect with respect to the Authority, its members and its proceedings.

+[Act 36 of 2012 wef 31/01/2013]

 Division 2 —